hertelukas/ripper/README.md

 # Ripper

 Ripper is an online multiplayer social deduction game.
+The current status of development can be seen [here](https://ripperitin.herokuapp.com/)

 ## Installation